 Urgent Dental Emergencies

 If you are in severe dental pain or have lacerated your gums, cheeks, or tongue, this qualified as an urgent dental emergency.
 Our dentist’s office will be able to rearrange the schedule so you can receive treatment as soon as possible.

 - Broken tooth or large piece of tooth is missing

 - Large crack or chip in tooth

 If the emergency dentistry.
-The message on the answering machine should give you instruction for how to reach your dentist in the event of a dental emergency.
-If there is nothing useful on the machine, go to the nearest emergency room.
-The sooner you seek medical treatment, the less likely you’ll need expensive dental restorations in the future.happens outside of office hours, your first call should still be to an
+The message on the answering machine should give you instructions for how to reach our dentist in the event of a dental emergency.
+The sooner you seek medical treatment, the less likely you’ll need expensive dental restorations in the future.happens outside of office hours, your first call should still be to our

 Non-Urgent Dental Emergencies

 If you are having a non-urgent dental emergency, you’ll be able to schedule your dentist appointment during normal office hours.
 This means that if your filling falls out Saturday afternoon, you’ll be able to wait until Monday morning to have a new filling placed.